 The Real Financial Case for Renting

 Renting gets dismissed too quickly.
-For many people, it’s genuinely the better financial choice:
+For many people, it can genuinely be the better financial choice:

 Your upfront costs are a fraction of what buying requires.
-A down payment of 10% to 20% on a $700,000 home is $70,000 to $140,000 out of pocket before you’ve paid a single mortgage payment.
+A down payment of 10% to 20% on a $700,000 home is $70,000 to $140,000 out of pocket before your first mortgage payment.
 A security deposit is typically one month’s rent.

 You keep your capital liquid.
 Money that isn’t tied up in a down payment can be invested.
-Historically, a diversified portfolio has produced strong returns over long periods.
-That’s capital, that’s working for you rather than sitting behind walls and a roof.
+Historically, diversified portfolios have grown over long periods — though returns vary year to year and past performance doesn’t guarantee future results.
+That’s capital working for you rather than sitting behind walls and a roof.

 You’re not on the hook for repairs.
 The landlord pays for the broken water heater, the roof leak, and the HVAC replacement.
 Those costs are real and unpredictable as a homeowner.